Kristina Villarini has always been fascinated by how people communicate.

 She was an early adopter of social media and a big fan of the web, even when she attended Brooklyn College to study English Lit. and served as the Sports Editor of BC’s legendary campus paper, The Excelsior.

-To date, the native New Yorker has worked as a strategist, campaign manager, and digital director on projects with the late Rock n’Roll Hall of Famer Bobby Womack, GLSEN, Care.com, Google, as an advisor for Facebook and Instagram, and interned with her personal hero Seth Godin.
+To date, the native New Yorker has worked as a strategist, campaign manager, and digital director on projects with the late Rock n’Roll Hall of Famer Bobby Womack, GLSEN, Care.com, Google, as an advisor for Facebook and Instagram, and interned with her American marketing legend Seth Godin.

 Need help with social, creative, or just have questions?